-Taxes in Belgium account for approximately one third of monthly salary deductions and depend on an individual’s family situation, such as whether or not they have dependants.
-Tax is paid on a progressive scale with tax rates of 25 to 50 percent, depending on income.
+Taxes in Belgium are high, with income tax being paid on a progressive scale with tax rates of 25 to 50 percent, depending on the taxpayer's income.

-Expats are generally considered to be tax residents of Belgium if they primarily work or live in the country and have registered at their local municipal office (which most expats have to do if they intend to stay in Belgium).
+Expats are considered Belgian tax residents if they primarily work or live in the country and have registered at their local municipal office.
 As a result, an expat may be subject to Belgian tax on their worldwide income.
-Luckily, the country has double-taxation avoidance agreements with countries around the world, so most expats should not be taxed twice.
+Luckily, the country has double-taxation avoidance agreements with many countries around the world, so most expats should not be taxed twice.

 Given the relative complexity of taxation in Belgium, we recommend expats consult a specialist.